No. 249 Squadron RAF: First formation

 No. 249 Squadron was formed for the first time on 18 August 1918 from Nos.
-400, 401, 419 and 450 flights at Dundee Equipped with a variety of seaplanes the squadron flew coastal patrol and anti-submarine duties as part of No. 78 Wing RAF.
+400, 401, 419 and 450 flights at Dundee.
+Equipped with a variety of seaplanes the squadron flew coastal patrol and anti-submarine duties as part of No. 78 Wing RAF.
 It remained at Dundee until April 1919 when it moved to RNAS Killingholme, without its aircraft.
 The squadron was disbanded not long after, on 8 October 1919.

 During World War II

-On 16 May 1940, 249 squadron reformed as a fighter squadron at RAF Church Fenton.
+On 16 May 1940, No. 249 Squadron reformed as a fighter squadron at RAF Church Fenton.
 Equipped with Hurricanes, the unit fought in the Battle of Britain.
-The only Victoria Cross awarded to an RAF Fighter Command pilot during the Battle of Britain, was won by James Brindley Nicolson while serving with 249 squadron.
+The only Victoria Cross awarded to an RAF Fighter Command pilot during the Battle of Britain, was won by James Brindley Nicolson while serving with the squadron.
 Offensive missions over France began in December 1940 but in May 1941, No. 249 was transferred to Malta by aircraft carrier.
 There it formed part of the fighter defences, converting to Spitfires in February 1942.
-Fighter bomber missions over Sicily began in November 1942 and October 1943 the squadron moved to Italy.
+Fighter bomber missions over Sicily began in November 1942 and in October 1943 the squadron moved to Italy.
 Sweeps were carried out over Albania and Yugoslavia and in September 1944, No. 249 converted to Mustangs.
 In April 1945, it moved to Northern Yugoslavia for a month and after a short period in northern Italy the squadron disbanded on 16 August 1945.

-On 23 October 1945, No. 500 Squadron at Eastleigh, Kenya was renumbered 249 Squadron and flew Baltimores for a short time before re-equipping with Mosquitoes in February 1946.
-After taking part in survey flights, No.249 moved to Iraq in June 1946 and became a Tempest fighter squadron.
+On 23 October 1945, No. 500 Squadron at Eastleigh in Kenya was renumbered No. 249 Squadron and flew Baltimores for a short time before re-equipping with Mosquitoes in February 1946.
+After taking part in survey flights, the squadron moved to Iraq in June 1946 and became a Tempest fighter squadron.